shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-custom-macros-to-a-split.md

 ---
-Title : Pass Custom Macros to a Split
-Description : The split custom macro is used to pass any value to a creative landing page URL where the split will serve.
+title : Microsoft Invest - Pass Custom Macros to a Split description : Learn how the split custom macro is used to pass any value to a creative landing page URL where the split serves.
 ---

-# Pass Custom Macros to a Split
+# Pass custom macros to a split in Microsoft Invest

 The split custom macro is used to pass any value to a creative landing page URL where the split will serve.

 For example, suppose you set a custom macro for a split by defining the key as "color" and the value as "red".
 If you have a macro called